 And now on to some more practical tips if you have a child that is interested in self-publishing a book.

-Encourage them to start writing.
+Encourage your kids (or yourself) to start writing.

 As my son said in an interview with Young Money Masters (which I’ll share below), writers should write whether they’re feeling motivated that day or not.
 Writing is like anything else–the more you practice, the better you get.

-Research all you can about self-publishing.
+Research all you can about self-publishing a book.

 A really good checklist for a self-publishing author is the Pre-publishing Checklist: A To-do List for Indie Authors.
 This is available on Amazon, but I received it free by signing up for the Curioser Editing Newsletter.
 (I don’t know how long this offer will last, so get it while you can.)
 I wish we had had this checklist from the beginning.
 All the information on it might seem a bit overwhelming, but at least you’ll know where you’re heading.
 It includes everything that you could possibly need to think of when publishing a book.

-Invest in a good cover.
+Invest in a good cover for your book.

 To find out more about the writing process and some of the obstacles my son had to work through, watch the interview below.